pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 So here's the bad news: we are probably not going to have _everything_ in place in time for Fitbit's shutdown.
-We are working hard to bring up services as quickly as we can, and indeed already have some backend services in place.
+We are working hard to bring up services as quickly as we can.
+Indeed already have some backend services in place, such as auth, cohorts, and boot, with active work ongoing on the appstore and related services.
 However, Pebble is a complicated system, and we ended up with less time than we had hoped.
 I still expect that we will have at least some services up and running in time for the cutoff.
 I dare not speculate as to which